Symbionese Liberation Army: Aftermath

 On November 8, 2002, James Kilgore was arrested in South Africa after having been a fugitive since 1975.
 He was extradited to the United States to face federal explosives and passport fraud charges.
 Prosecutors alleged that a pipe bomb had been found in Kilgore's apartment in 1975 and that he had obtained a passport under a false name.
 He pleaded guilty to the charges in 2003.

 Sara Jane Olson was expecting to receive a sentence of 5 years and 4 months, but "in stiffening Olson's sentence ..., the prison board turned to a seldom-used section of state law, allowing it to recalculate sentences for old crimes in light of new, tougher sentencing guidelines."
 Olson was sentenced to 14 years — later reduced to 13 years — plus six years for her role in the Opsahl killing.

 As a state's witness, Hearst had been given immunity, but the plea bargains meant that no trial was held and she never testified on this case.

 On April 26, 2004, Kilgore was sentenced to 54 months in prison for the explosives and passport fraud charges.
 He was the last remaining SLA member to face federal prosecution.

 After serving six years of her prison sentence, Sarah Jane Olson was released on parole.
 She reunited with her family in California on March 17, 2008.
 But after a discovery that her release was premature because of a clerical error, she was arrested at Los Angeles International Airport and notified that her right to travel out of state had been rescinded.
 She was returned to prison for a year.

 On March 17, 2009, Sarah Olson was released after serving seven years of her 14-year sentence.
 She was to check in with her parole officer in Los Angeles where it would be determined if she would be allowed to serve her parole in Saint Paul, Minnesota, with her husband and three daughters.
 Several officials, including the Governor of Minnesota, urged that she serve her parole in California, but she was finally allowed to return to Minnesota and serve it there.

 On May 10, 2009, James Kilgore was released from prison in California.

-As of 2017, all but one of the surviving SLA members have been released from prison.
-Founding member Joe Remiro remains incarcerated, serving a life sentence for the murder of Marcus Foster.
-Little said that Soltysik, Perry, and DeFreeze were the ones who shot Foster and Blackburn.
-They died in the 1974 shootout in Los Angeles.
-Remiro was up for parole in 2019.